goyek/goyek/README.md

 ### Wrapper scripts

-The convention is to have the build pipeline in the `/build` directory (or even module).
+The convention is to have the build automation in the `/build` directory (or even module).

 Instead of executing `go run ./build`,